-In addition to mapping out strategic stakeholders, it’s helpful to map out what services are already being provided in the area.
+In addition to mapping out strategic stakeholders, it’s helpful to map out what other relevant services are already being provided in the area.
 This will help you to: -

 - Understand how the service will fit into a wider network of provision

 - Identify sources of referrals to and from your service